DevMountain/react-intro-class/README.md

 ### Summary

-In this step we are going to start working on the functionality of our calculator.
-We'll start by assigning variables to state which we will need to keep track of information during run time.
+In this step we will assign variables to state which we will need to keep track of information during run time.

 ### Instructions

-Just above the render function in `Calculator.js` let's add a method called constructor and let's define in our state: `display: '0'`, `operator: ''`, `temp: 0`, and `resetDisplay: false`.
+* Add `display` to state with an initial value of `'0'`
+* Add `operator` to state with an initial value of `''`
+* Add `temp` to state with an initial value of `0`
+* Add `resetDisplay` to state with an initial value of `false`

 Notice how display is a string and temp is an integer.

 #### Solution
 ```jsx